Cultural Agenda in Santos has Virada SP, cinema and music

 SP turn

 ‘Virada SP’ arrives in Santos this weekend in the Historic Center, offering the public musical shows, dance, comedy and theater shows.
 The musical program will take place at Praça Mauá, with the following attractions: Planet Hemp at 6 pm; Supla at 8:30 pm and Zimbra at 11 pm (on Saturday, the 22nd) and Ana Cañas sings Belchior at 1:30 am; Mike Love at 12pm; Andrew Tosh at 1 pm; Skatalites at 3:30 pm and Baile do Simonal + Paula Lima at 6 pm (Sunday, 23).
 The Guarany Theater (Praça dos Andradas, 100) concentrates the theatrical shows: ‘Os Condenados’ – Cia.
 The Satyros at 6pm; ‘Sex dos Anjos’ – Kate Hansen and Liza Vieira at 10 pm (Saturday, 22) and Stand up ‘Showing My Work’ – Ítalo Sena at 12 am; ‘The Great Treasure’ – Cia.
-Márcio Araujo (children’s) at 11 am; TamTam Inclusive Dance and Choir Group at 3 pm and ‘Riobaldo’ – Adaptation of the book Grande Sertão: Veredas – monologue by Gilson de Barros at 6 pm (Sunday, 23).
+Márcio Araujo (children) at 11 am; Grupo Dança e Coral Inclusivo TamTam at 3 pm and ‘Riobaldo’ – Adaptation of the book Grande Sertão: Veredas – monologue by Gilson de Barros at 6 pm (Sunday, 23).
 The Guarany Theater has a capacity of 270 seats.
 Free tickets will be made available 1 hour before each exhibition.